-The remaining 278 workers (20.5% of total workforce) were employed on a temporary basis via an employment agency.
+The remaining 233 workers (17.8% of total workforce) were employed on a temporary basis via an employment agency.
 These temporary workers are distributed among the airports on an ad hoc basis, as needed.
-As of the 31st of December 2019, the geographic distribution of ASUR's 278 agency workers was as follows: 231 at Cancún Airport; 10 at Cozumel Airport; 10 at Villahermosa Airport; 9 at Mérida Airport; 8 at Veracruz Airport; 7 at Oaxaca Airport; and 3 at Huatulco Airport.
+As of the 31st of December 2020, the geographic distribution of ASUR's 233 agency workers was as follows: 183 at Cancún Airport; 11 at Mérida Airport; 10 at Villahermosa Airport; 9 at Cozumel Airport; 7 at Oaxaca Airport; 7 at Veracruz Airport; and 6 at Huatulco Airport.

 ASUR's unionised workers all belong to the National Airport Industry Workers Union (Sindicato Nacional de Trabajadores de la Industria Aeroportuaria y de Servicios Similares y Conexos de la República Mexicana).
 Once every two years, the company management and the union undertake a collective bargaining procedure to determine employment conditions for unionised employees and the benefits that they are entitled to.
-The agreements reached in this negotiation are formalised in a written collective labour agreement that is signed by the reprerenegotiation process was undertaken during 2018, and the current collective bargaining agreement will be valid until 2020.
+The agreements reached in this negotiation are formalised in a written collective labour agreement that is signed by the representatives of the company and the union.
+The renegotiation process was undertaken during 2020, and the current collective bargaining agreement will be valid until 2022.

-Among the benefits negotiated with the union for the 2018-2020 period are: higher rates of pay for special shifts or activities that imply a higher level of risk; life and disability insurance; rity filters and passenger inspection points.
-Christmas bonuses and holiday entitlements; support for childcare; support in the event of a At this time, data are not available in relation death in the family; and scholarships to enable employees and their children to complete their basic education, as well as an allowance for their books, stationery, and other school equipment.
+Among the benefits negotiated with the union for the 2020-2022 period are: the wage increase applicable for the period; life and disability insurance; Christmas bonuses and holiday entitlements; support for childcare; support in the event of a death in the family; and scholarships to enable employees and their children to complete their basic education, as well as an allowance for their books, stationery, and other school equipment.